An elementary rigorous proof of bulk-boundary correspondence in the generalized Su-Schrieffer-Heeger model: Introduction

 One of the most significant features of topological insulators and quantum Hall systems is the \emph{bulk-boundary correspondence}, which posits that the multiplicities of edge modes on the boundary are characterized by the topological invariants of the bulk energy bands.
 It has been affirmed in many different experiments and numerical simulations.
 (See \cite{Hasan:2010xy,Qi:2011} for reviews.)
 Meanwhile, since Laughlin proposed an explanation for the integer quantum Hall effect in 1981 \cite{Laughlin:1981jd}, many theoretical arguments for the bulk-boundary correspondence have been developed from different aspects with various degrees of rigor (see e.g.\ \cite{Hatsugai:1993ywa,Hatsugai:2009ywa,Essin:2011ywa,Graf:2013ywa,Rudner:2013ywa,Cano:2014ywa} and more references in \cite{Hasan:2010xy,Qi:2011}).

 A mathematically rigorous proof of the bulk-boundary correspondence for topological insulators is rather difficult, even for a specific model.
 The major difficulty lies in the fact that the notions of edge modes and topological invariants are anchored to two different and conflicting settings.
-Rigorously speaking, only in the explicit presence of boundaries one can make sense of edge modes.
+Rigorously speaking, only in the explicit presence of boundaries can one make sense of edge modes.
 On the other hand, the topological invariants are defined on the bulk energy bands, which make sense only if the system is without explicit boundaries and thus respects the lattice translational symmetry --- i.e., either the system is infinite or the system is finite with the periodic (Born-von Karman) boundary condition imposed.
 As one cannot maintain both notions in a single setting, it is rather challenging to rigorously prove the robustness of the bulk-boundary correspondence.
 Many advanced mathematical tools have been employed to overcome the difficulty, and nowadays the bulk-boundary correspondence is perhaps best encoded in terms of the $K$-theory (see \cite{Prodan:book} for a review).

-The advanced approaches such as the $K$-theory, although broad in scope and powerful, involve heavy technicalities and are often not very transparent about the underlying mechanism.
-In this paper, we aim to offer a mathematically rigorous proof of the bulk-boundary correspondence in the generalized Su-Schrieffer-Heeger (SSH) model without invoking any advanced techniques.
+The advanced approaches such as the $K$-theory, although rigorous, powerful, and broad in scope, involve heavy technicalities and are often not very transparent about the underlying mechanism.
+In this paper, we aim to offer a rigorous yet elementary proof of the bulk-boundary correspondence in the generalized Su-Schrieffer-Heeger (SSH) model without invoking any advanced techniques.
 The SSH model \cite{Su:1979} provides a simple yet paradigmatic example of a one-dimensional system that exhibits nontrivial topological features \cite{Heeger:1988zz,Jackiw:1976,Ryu:2010zza}.
 (Also see \cite{Asboth:book} for a detailed review.)
 The SSH model is generalized with the inclusion of long-range hopping amplitudes, making it possible to study \emph{arbitrary} adiabatic deformations upon the bulk energy bands with \emph{arbitrary} winding numbers.